Skip to content

 Material Library

 LightBurn's Material Library provides a way to store and organize presets for different operations on different materials, and have a way to quickly apply them.
-To add settings to the material library, you set up a cut layer however you like and save it to a library.
+To add presets to the material library, you set up a cut layer however you like and save it to a library.
 You set a material type, thickness (if appropriate), and a short description.
+Libraries can be saved to shared drives to access your settings conveniently from multiple computers.

 Library_UI.png